Mississippi River System: Flooding

 In 1993, the Mississippi River flood devastated seventeen thousand square miles of land, spanning across nine states.
 It was the worst flooding epidemic in the history of the United States.
 It is also referred to as a hundred year flood because the likelihood for it to occur is one in one hundred in any year.
 Over fifty people died due to the flooding, as well as profound home damage and economic losses totaling $10–12 billion ($20–$25 billion in 2022).
 Twenty percent of the population that surrounded the flood area have since left due to economic hardship or personal troubles.
-Today, the Mississippi River System is a deeply orchestrated natural trademark in the United States.

 The Army Corps of Engineers currently oversees all the responsibilities of making sure the rivers are best maintained to avoid more flooding.
 They abide by their goals of to "straighten, channelize, regularize and shackle the Mississippi."
 In order to subside the potential of more flooding, the Corps created levees, divided by a mile each, to restrict the river and control the flooding.
 Due to the manner in which the levees were paved, the river is unable to erode the shore.
 There are several floodways throughout the system to prevent a large amount of water from amassing.
 Instead, the buildup of water goes through these floodways.
 While they help prevent flooding, they also inhibit agriculture from prospering in some of the surrounding areas.